Amaroke/Portfolio/README.md

 # Hugo Mathieu-Steinbach - Portfolio

-Personal portfolio built with React, TypeScript, Vite and Tailwind CSS v4.
+Personal portfolio built with React, TypeScript, Vite and Tailwind CSS.
 Auto-deployed to GitHub Pages.

 Vibe coded from scratch with [Claude Code](https://claude.ai/code) as a modernized rewrite of my [previous portfolio](https://github.com/Amaroke/Portfolio-old), which was no longer maintained.